|

 Algeria Fact Sheet |

 One of the littlest working dogs, Australian Terriers are good for keeping rats and snakes under control.
-Australian Terriers were the first Australian purebreds to be shown in the United States.
+The Australian Terrier has sharp eyesight and makes a great watchdog.
 Australian Terriers were recognized by the United Kennel Club in 1969.
+Australian Terriers are talented at performing tricks.

 Related pages: